The Study Variety of Conformal Kinematics: Outlook

 \section{Outlook}

-An important motivation for our study is extension of the factorization theory of motion polynomials \cite{hegedus13:_factorization2,li18:_clifford_algebras,li19:_motion_polynomials} to ``rotor polynomials'' of conformal geometric algebra.
+An important motivation for our study is extension of the factorization theory of motion polynomials \cite{hegedus13:_factorization2,li18:_clifford_algebras,li19:_motion_polynomials} to ``spinor polynomials'' of conformal geometric algebra.
 These are defined as univariate polynomials $C$ with coefficients in $\CGAp$ such that $C\reverse{C} = \reverse{C}C$ is a real polynomial different from $0$.
 They describe conformal motions where all point trajectories are rational curves.
-Factorization of $C$ into linear factors corresponds to the decomposition of the conformal motion into concatenated elementary Dorst motions.
-Results of \cite{li18:_clifford_algebras} essentially imply that such factorizations do exist for ``generic'' rotor polynomials.
+Factorization of $C$ into linear factors corresponds to the decomposition of the conformal motion into concatenated simple motions.
+Results of \cite{li18:_clifford_algebras} essentially imply that such factorizations do exist for ``generic'' spinor polynomials.
 Typically, they are not unique.
 We present one example:

 \begin{example} The polynomial $C = (t + h_1)(t + h_2)(t + h_3)$ with

 satisfies $C\reverse{C} = M_1 M_2 M_3$ where